aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps1.rst

    Order the code fragments in the order in which the Python interpreter would evaluate them, when evaluating that last line of code.

+   Not graded for pset points.
+But important practice!

    -----
    Look up the variable ella and find that it is an instance of a Turtle object
    =====